carly1900/matryoshkryption/README.md

 ## Organization of the repo

+* directory `assets` contains various resources which are necessary to build the challenge
 * directory `doc` is intended to gather documentation about the challenge, for instance a description, a write-up and a launchin procedure
 * directory `src` contains the core of the challenge, that is to say its